nix-community/disko/README.md

 - Disk layouts: GPT, MBR, and mixed.
 - Partition tools: LVM, mdadm, LUKS, and more.
-- Filesystems: ext4, btrfs, ZFS, bcachefs, tmpfs, and others.
+- Filesystems: ext4, bcachefs, btrfs, ZFS, bcachefs, tmpfs, and others.

 It can work with these in various configurations and orders, and supports recursive layouts.